g-vansh/dr-vikas-gupta-clinic-site/README.md

 - Ensure all files are properly uploaded
 - Verify DNS settings are correct
 - Test thoroughly before announcing the website

+## 📝 Contributing

+General development guidelines are available in [CONTRIBUTING.md](CONTRIBUTING.md).

+## 🤖 AI Contribution Guide

+See [AGENTS.md](AGENTS.md) for guidelines when using automated coding tools.
+Run `npm install` and `npm run dev` to preview the site locally.
+Preserve all existing features and SEO tags.

 ## 📄 License